jbreitfelder/Daily_activity_data_analysis/README.md

 are a total of 17,568 observations.

-## Some details about the ata analysis
+## Some details about the data analysis...

 ### Loading and preprocessing the data